VP, Financial Wellness LifeCoach

-Bob has been a licensed representative in financial services for nearly 26 years.
+Bob has been a licensed representative in financial services for over 27 years.
 His experience includes 20 years at Charles Schwab, where he focused on the many service and investment related issues with a diverse client base of over 350 clients.
 He worked closely with the Schwab Private Client and Advised Investing Team in implementing his clients’ asset management strategies and financial plans.
 He also served as a branch manager at Charles Schwab for several years.
-His professional experience also includes stints at TD Ameritrade and PNC Investments..
+His professional experience also includes stints at TD Ameritrade and PNC Investments.

 Bob’s broad experience in financial planning and wealth management allows prospective clients an additional benefit when researching individual investment firms, and his real world experience adds significant value to our firm and clients.
-His steadfast belief in placing primary emphasis on addressing his clients' planning needs, objectives and goals above all exemplifies the DIA approach.
+His steadfast belief in placing primary emphasis on addressing his clients' planning needs, objectives and goals above all exemplifies the DiNuzzo Wealth Management approach.
 Bob is a member in the Financial Planning Association (FPA).

 Bob earned a BS (Bachelor of Science) Degree in Civil Engineering from Catholic University in Washington, D.C., and a Master of Business Administration (MBA) degree from Mount St. Mary’s University in Maryland.

 In 2016, Bob was awarded the Accredited Investment Fiduciary® (AIF®) Designation from the Center for Fiduciary Studies™, the standards-setting body for fi360.
-The AIF® Designation signifies specialized knowledge fiduciary responsibility and the ability to implement policies and procedures that meet a defined standard of care.
-The Designation includes an agreement to abide by the Code of Ethics.
-On an ongoing basis, Designees are required to complete continuing education to maintain the AIF® Designation.
+The AIF® designation certifies that the recipient has specialized knowledge of fiduciary standards of care and their application to the investment management process.
+The AIF® designation includes an agreement to abide by the AIF Code of Ethics.
+In order to maintain the AIF® designation, the individual must annually renew their affirmation of the AIF Code of Ethics and complete continuing education credits.

 Bob was raised in the Washington, D.C. area and moved to Pittsburgh over 25 years ago.
 He lives with his wife and daughter in the Squirrel Hill area of Pittsburgh, and in his time away from work he and his family enjoy the city’s parks, entertainment, and cultural benefits.
 Bob is a sports enthusiast and enjoys golf, skiing and biking.